Marcel Petiot: Fraudulent escape network

 Petiot's most lucrative activity during the Occupation was his false escape route.
-Using the codename "Dr. Eugène", Petiot pretended to have a means of getting people wanted by the Germans or the Vichy government to safety outside France.
+Using the codename "Dr. Eugène," Petiot pretended to have a means of getting people wanted by the Germans or the Vichy government to safety outside France.
 Petiot claimed that he could arrange a passage to Argentina or elsewhere in South America through Portugal, for a price of 25,000 francs per person.
-Three accomplices, Raoul Fourrier, Edmond Pintard, and René-Gustave Nézondet, directed victims to "Dr. Eugène", including Jews, Resistance fighters, and ordinary criminals.
-Once victims were in his control, Petiot told them that Argentine officials required all entrants to the country to be inoculated against disease, and with this excuse injected them with cyanide.
+Three accomplices, Raoul Fourrier, Edmond Pintard, and René-Gustave Nézondet directed victims to "Dr. Eugène," including Jews, Resistance fighters, and ordinary criminals.
+Once victims were in his control, Petiot told them that Argentine officials required all entrants to the country to be inoculated against disease and with this excuse injected them with cyanide.
 He then took all their valuables and disposed of the bodies.

-At first, Petiot dumped the bodies in the Seine, but he later destroyed the bodies by submerging them in quicklime or incinerating them.
+At first, Petiot dumped the bodies in the Seine, but later he destroyed bodies by submerging them in quicklime or incinerating them.
 In 1941, Petiot bought a house at 21 Rue le Sueur, near the Arc de Triomphe.
 He purchased the house the same week that Henri Lafont returned to Paris with money and permission from the Abwehr to recruit new members for the French Gestapo.

 The Gestapo eventually learned about this "route" for the escape of wanted persons, which they assumed was part of the Resistance.
 Gestapo agent Robert Jodkum forced prisoner Yvan Dreyfus to approach the supposed network, but Dreyfus simply vanished.
-A later informer successfully infiltrated the operation, and the Gestapo arrested Fourrier, Pintard and Nézondet.
-During torture, they confessed that "Dr. Eugène" was Marcel Petiot.
+A later informer successfully infiltrated the operation and the Gestapo arrested Fourrier, Pintard, and Nézondet.
+During the torture, they confessed that "Dr. Eugène" was Marcel Petiot.

 Nézondet was later released, but three others spent eight months in prison, suspected of helping Jews to escape.
-Even during torture, they did not identify any other members of the Resistance because they knew of none.
+Even during torture, they did not identify any other members of the Resistance because they didn't know any.
 The Gestapo released the three men in January 1944.

 Discovery of murders

-On 11 March 1944, Petiot's neighbors in Rue Le Sueur complained to police about a foul stench in the area and large amounts of smoke billowing from a chimney of the house.
+On 11 March 1944, Petiot's neighbours in Rue Le Sueur complained to police about a foul stench in the area and large volumes of smoke billowing from a chimney of the house.
 Fearing a chimney fire, the police summoned firemen, who entered the house and found a great fire in a coal stove in the basement.
 In the fire, and scattered in the basement, were human remains.

-In addition to those found in his basement, human remains were also found in a pit filled partly with quicklime in the back yard and in a canvas bag.
-In his home, enough body parts were found to account for at least ten victims.
-Also scattered throughout his property were suitcases, clothing, and assorted property of his victims.